RMS Queen Mary: World War II

-On 2 October 1942, Queen Mary accidentally sank one of her escort ships, slicing through the light cruiser HMS Curacoa off the Irish coast with a loss of 239 lives.
+On 2 October 1942, Queen Mary accidentally sank one of her escort ships, slicing through the light cruiser HMS Curacoa off the Irish coast with a loss of 338 lives.
 Queen Mary was carrying thousands of Americans of the 29th Infantry Division to join the Allied forces in Europe.
 Due to the risk of U-boat attacks, Queen Mary was under orders not to stop under any circumstances and steamed onward with a fractured stem.
-Some sources claim that hours later, the convoy's lead escort, consisting of Bramham and one other ship, returned to rescue 99 survivors of Curacoa's crew of 338, including her captain John W. Boutwood.
-This claim is contradicted by the liner's then Staff Captain (and later Cunard Commodore) Harry Grattidge, who records that Queen Mary's Captain, Gordon Illingsworth, immediately ordered the accompanying destroyers to look for survivors within moments of Curacoa's sinking.
+Some sources claim that hours later, the convoy's lead escort, consisting of Bramham and one other ship, returned to rescue 99 survivors of Curacoa's crew of 437, including her captain John W. Boutwood.
+This claim is contradicted by the liner's then Staff Captain Harry Grattidge, who recorded that Queen Mary's Captain, Gordon Illingsworth, immediately ordered the accompanying destroyers to look for survivors within moments of Curacoa's sinking.

-From 8–14 December 1942, Queen Mary carried 10,389 soldiers and 950 crew (total 11,339).
-During this trip, while 700 mi from Scotland during a gale, she was suddenly hit broadside by a rogue wave that might have reached a height of 28 m.
+Later that year, from 8–14 December 1942, Queen Mary carried 10,389 soldiers and 950 crew (total 11,339).
+During this trip, on 11 December, while 700 mi from Scotland during a gale, she was suddenly broadsided on her starboard side by a rogue wave that might have reached a height of 28 m.
 An account of this crossing can be found in Carter's book.
 As quoted in the book, Carter's father, Dr. Norval Carter, part of the 110th Station Hospital on board at the time, wrote in a letter that at one point Queen Mary "damned near capsized...
 One moment the top deck was at its usual height and then, swoom!
 Down, over, and forward she would pitch."
 It was calculated later that the ship rolled 52 degrees, and would have capsized had she rolled another three degrees.

-From 25–30 July 1943, Queen Mary carried 15,740 soldiers and 943 crew (total 16,683), a standing record for the most passengers ever transported on one vessel.
+From 25 to 30 July 1943, Queen Mary carried 15,740 soldiers and 943 crew (total 16,683), a standing record for the most passengers ever transported on one vessel.
 This was only possible in summer as passengers had to sleep on deck.

-During the war Queen Mary carried British Prime Minister Winston Churchill across the Atlantic for meetings with fellow Allied forces officials on several occasions.
+During the war, Queen Mary carried British Prime Minister Winston Churchill across the Atlantic three times for meetings with fellow Allied forces officials.
 He was listed on the passenger manifests as "Colonel Warden".
-Churchill would later remark that the Queen Mary had "shortened the war by a year."

-Post-Second World War
+On one crossing in 1943, Churchill and his staff planned the Normandy Invasion and he signed the D-Day Declaration aboard.
+Churchill later stated that the Queens, "challenged the fury of Hitlerism in the battle of the Atlantic.
+Without their aid, the day of final victory must unquestionably have been postponed.”
+By the war's end, Queen Mary had carried over 800,000 troops and travelled over 600,000 miles across the world's oceans.